Governors

 Kevin Smith

-My name is Kevin Smith and I work for the American owned company WABTEC Faiveley UK, that has been based on the Wirral since the early 1960’s.
-After an invitation to visit the school five years ago, to see the good things that the children of the school achieve, my company has enjoyed a close relationship with the school.
+My name is Kevin Smith, I am a retired Engineer, having worked in the Railway industry for over 46 years for the American owned company WABTEC UK.
+That company has been based on the Wirral since the early 1960's.
+After an invitation to visit the school in 2015, to see the good things that the children of the school achieve, I joined in 2016 as co-opted Governor.

-My first meetings were extremely interesting, there was a lot to take in, especially a new set of acronyms to come to terms with.
-I was impressed with the school, the reception I have received from staff, pupils and fellow governors.
+I am continually impressed with the school and its achievements.
+It has been rewarding and satisfying to see the school grow over the years into the school it is today.
+I enjoy the collaboration and activities when working with staff, pupils and fellow governors.
 I will make it my responsibility to increase my knowledge and competence in the Governor role, ensuring I make a positive contribution to the school and the education of the pupils.
 I am also a co-opted Governor at another local school on the Wirral.

 Matthew Lord